top of page

 Is STA the same as respite under the NDIS?

 In most practical conversations, yes.
-NDIS STA is the specific funded support that covers what families typically call respite.
-However, "respite" is a broader term that can also include in-home support, Carer Gateway services, and informal care arrangements that sit outside the NDIS STA category.
+NDIS STA is the specific funded support that covers what families typically call respite when they mean a temporary residential stay.
+However, "respite" is a broader term that can also include in-home support, day programs, Carer Gateway services, and informal care arrangements that sit outside the NDIS STA category.

 Can I use NDIS STA funding for in-home respite?

-Generally, no. NDIS STA funding is allocated for short-term residential stays with a provider.
+Generally, no. NDIS STA funding is allocated specifically for short-term residential stays with a provider.
 In-home respite is typically funded through a different line item in the plan, such as Assistance with Daily Life.
-Your support coordinator can clarify what each funding allocation covers.
+Your support coordinator can clarify what each funding allocation covers in your specific plan.

 How do I know if STA is included in my NDIS plan?

-Check your plan documents for references to STA or the updated term under your funded supports.
-If the wording is unclear, your support coordinator or plan manager can confirm whether STA funding is included and how much has been allocated.
+Check your plan documents for references to STA, "Short-Term Accommodation," or similar respite-related support funding under your Core Supports.
+If the wording is unclear or you are not sure what respite options your plan includes, your support coordinator or plan manager can confirm what funding is available and what it covers.

 What should I ask a provider about NDIS STA before booking?

-Ask whether they deliver NDIS STA specifically, what their support model looks like, how they handle participant routines and goals during a stay, what is included in the daily rate, and how they communicate with families before and during the stay.
-These questions help you assess whether the provider is a good fit for the participant.
+Ask whether they deliver NDIS STA specifically, what their support model looks like, how they handle participant routines and goals during a stay, what is included in the daily rate, how they document the support delivered, how they manage medication and personal care needs, and how they communicate with families before and during the stay.
+These questions help you assess whether the provider is a good fit for the participant and understand what to expect.

 Resources